filby89/spgc-eprevention-icassp2024/readme.md

 This repository holds the source code for the baselines of the `The 2nd e-Prevention challenge: Psychotic and Non-Psychotic Relapse Detection using Wearable-Based Digital Phenotyping` organized in context of [ICASSP 2024](https://2024.ieeeicassp.org/).
 The Challenge website can be found in [https://robotics.ntua.gr/icassp2024-eprevention-spgc/](https://robotics.ntua.gr/icassp2024-eprevention-spgc/).

+### Registration
+To register for the challenge and get access to the challenge data participants are required to send an e-mail to the below contacts with the team name, the names of their team members, as well as their emails and affiliations.

+- **P. P. Filntisis**, School of ECE (CVSP / IRAL Group), National Technical Univ. of Athens, [filby@central.ntua.gr](mailto:filby@central.ntua.gr)

+- **N. Efthymiou**, School of ECE (CVSP / IRAL Group), National Technical Univ. of Athens, [nefthymiou@central.ntua.gr](mailto:nefthymiou@central.ntua.gr)

 ### Tracks
 Participants will be evaluated on their ability to use this data to extract digital phenotypes that can effectively quantify behavioral patterns and traits.
 This will be assessed across two distinct tasks:

 1. Unsupervised Detection of non-psychotic relapses
 2. Unsupervised Detection of psychotic relapses

 ### Dataset Description